-In a nutshell, pet insurance is a health policy that pays for medical expenses and other costs relating to your furry family member.
-Pet insurance plans are typically reimbursement-based, meaning that you pay upfront for the vet’s bills and file a claim to be paid back by the insurance company.
+Pet insurance is a type of insurance that pays for a portion of unexpected medical expenses for your covered dog or cat.
+Pet insurance plans are typically reimbursement-based, meaning that you pay the vet’s bills upfront and file a claim to be paid back by the insurance company.

 In this concise overview, we look at the best pet insurance companies for you to choose from while also providing a 101 guide to help you pick the best for your family’s needs.
 We look at what pet insurance does and doesn’t cover, the types of plans available, whether it’s worth it, and much more.
 So, let’s jump straight into the pet insurance particulars.

 Note: Clicking the above links take you to each company’s website to learn more and get a quote.
 If you make a purchase, we may earn a commission at no additional cost to you.